-i.
+- a) Milestone #3 Prerequisite for New (Prospective) Child Care Staff: Describe the requirements, policies and procedures for the search of the in-state child abuse and neglect registry. - i.
 Describe how these requirements, policies and procedures apply to all licensed, regulated, or registered child care providers, in accordance with 98.43(a)(1)(i) and 98.16(o).
 Describe and provide citations

-The OEC is completing an in state child abuse and neglect registry check for new (prospective) staff.
-In addition to staff, these checks are completed for volunteers at child care centers and household members age 16 and older in family child care homes.
 Conn.
-Gen. Stat. §§ 19a-80, 19a-87b, 10-530.
-As of October 31, 2017, the OEC has the ability to do comprehensive background checks for new child care staff.
-The term "comprehensive background check" will be defined in regulation as a background check that meets the requirements of the federal law.
-Conn.
 Gen. Stat. §§ 17b-749k, 19a-80, 19a-87b apply to licensed child care centers, child care homes, child care group homes, and to those providing child care services to a child who receives a child care subsidy.
-In essence, the Commissioner of Early Childhood has the ability to require that all providers who are licensed or unlicensed but receive a subsidy undergo a comprehensive background check which includes a check of the in-state child abuse and neglect registry ii.
+In essence, the Commissioner of Early Childhood has the ability to requirethat all providers who are licensed or unlicensed but receive a subsidy undergo a comprehensive background check which includes a check of the in-state child abuse and neglect registry ii.
 Describe how these requirements, policies and procedures apply to all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43(a)(1)(i) and 98.16(o).
-Describe and provide citations The OEC is not currently completing an in-state child abuse and neglect registry check for the staff of license-exempt CCDF eligible providers.
-Statutorily, the OEC has the ability to do these checks and will begin doing them this year.
-Conn.
-Gen. Stat. § 17b-749k, 19a-80, 19a-87b apply to licensed child care centers, child care homes, child care group homes, and to those providing child care services to a child who receives a child care subsidy.
-In essence, the Commissioner of Early Childhood has the ability to require that all providers who are licensed or unlicensed but receive a subsidy undergo a comprehensive background check.
+Describe and provide citations Conn.
+Gen. Stat. §§ 17b-749k, 19a-80, 19a-87b apply to licensed child care centers, child care homes, child care group homes, and to those providing child care services to a child who receives a child care subsidy.
+In essence, the Commissioner of Early Childhood has the ability to requirethat all providers who are licensed or unlicensed but receive a subsidy undergo a comprehensive background check.

 b) Has the search of the in-state child abuse and neglect registry been conducted for all current (existing) child care staff?
 Describe, if applicable, any differences in the process for existing staff than what was described for new staff and provide citations.

-No. (Waiver request allowed.
+- No. (Waiver request allowed.
 See Appendix A).
-Describe the status of conducting the search of the state child abuse and neglect registry for current (existing) child care staff including:

--- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs

--- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers)
+Describe the status of conducting the search of the state child abuse and neglect registry for current (existing) child care staff including: - -- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs - -- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers) - -- Key challenges to fully implementing this requirements - -- Strategies used to address these challenges

-Connecticut's law requiring fingerprint based background checks of child care providers came into effect in the late 1990's.
-Any providers/staff who entered the field before that and did not change employment have not been fingerprinted.
-Those individuals were considered "grandfathered in."
-Under Connecticut's new statute requiring comprehensive background checks every five years, all providers, including those previously grandfathered in, will undergo a background check at least once every five years.
-The OEC will ensure that anyone who has not undergone a background check in the last five years does so in 2019.
 Connecticut's law requiring background checks (which includes a search of the child abuse and neglect registry) of child care providers came into effect in the late 1990's.
 Any providers/staff who entered the field before that and did not change employment have not been fingerprinted/checked against the registry.
 Those individuals were considered "grandfathered in."
 Under Connecticut's new statute requiring comprehensive background check every five years, all providers, including those previously grandfathered in, will be captured.
 The OEC is currently phasing in this new requirement.